 Anyone who lives with animals or observes them in the wild already knows: animals are self-aware and respond to the world around them.
 However, as the prominent neuroscientist Philip Low, responsible for drafting the Cambridge Declaration on Consciousness that day commented to the audience, “We decided to reach a consensus and make a statement to the non-scientific public.
 Yes, it is is obvious to everyone in this room that animals have consciousness, but it is not obvious to the rest of the world.
 It is not obvious to the rest of the Western world or the Far East.
 It is not obvious to society.”

 The ability of animals to be aware of themselves and the world around them was already common knowledge and accepted by many scientists.
 But that day, in the prestigious University of Cambridge, this has become an official and historical statement.
-Philip Low, a brilliant and renowned neuroscientist knew well, maybe that’s why he proudly declared on his Twitter that he is vegetarian.
+Philip Low, a brilliant and renowned neuroscientist knew well, maybe that’s why he proudly declared on his Twitter that he is vegan.
 Low, researcher at the University of Stanford and MIT (Massachusetts Institute of Technology), read the recorded statement in front of renowned scientists, who included Stephen Hawking.

 How is this official declaration made by the scientific community useful?